KingVendrick98/SoftUni-JS-Angular-Frameworks-2020-App/Client/README.md

 1. **Administrative part** - only for admins.
 When the database is initiated for the first time, the server automatically seeds a user with Email: _admin@admin.com_, password _Admin_ and role Admin.
 He has the following functions:

-- View the Home page, All products, See own products
+- View the Home page
 - View All products
 - View Own products
 - Create new offers using the Create product button